7 Best Stock Market Simulators

 5. Investopedia Stock Simulator

-The Investopedia stock simulator is free to use and gives you $100,000 in virtual cash to play with on the stock market.
+The Investopedia stock simulator is free and gives you $100,000 in virtual cash to play with on the stock market.

-It has a great community component where you can connect with over 700,000 other investors to share ideas and glean information.
+It has an excellent community component where you can connect with over 700,000 other investors to share ideas and glean information.

 Investopedia’s simulator lets you trade U.S. listed stocks and ETFs.
 It also gives you the ability to buy options.

 This simulator offers a delayed data feed and is off from the real market by about 20 minutes.
-However, it’s one of the easiest simulators to use and can be a great choice for new investors.
+However, it’s one of the easiest simulators to use and can be an excellent choice for new investors.

 Pros